yeehaa123/presentation-moonconf/slides.md

 <!--

 The microkernel patters aims to correct the flaws of the layered architecture.
+This

-This "architectural pattern applies to software systems that must be able to adapt to changing system requirements."
+"architectural pattern applies to software systems that must be able to adapt to changing system requirements."

+The kernel in the name functions as a hub that can be extended by plugins or adapters.
+While this may not be a common pattern in real-world architecture, it is one of the oldest.

-The 'Oude Kerk' in Amsterdam actually followed a very similar architectural pattern.
+The 'Oude Kerk' in Amsterdam for instance was build using a very similar design pattern.
+This is best illustrated visually.
 First look at its original state around 1306.

 -->